kenherring/ablunit-test-runner/README.md

 This is my first VSCode extension, and my first TypeScript project.
 I'm sure there are many ways to improve the code, and I welcome any feedback.
 I'm also open to collaboration if anyone is interested.

-Quality code, and thus unit testing, is a passion of mine.
-I hope this extension helps others to embrace [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and improve their code.
+Quality code, and thus unit testing, is my passion  I hope this extension helps others to embrace [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and improve their code.

 ## OpenEdge Versions Note